VictorCam/CS325_TSP/README.md

 - Each line defines a city and each line has three numbers separated by a white space

  - The first number is a city identifier
- - The second number is the city's x-coordinate
+ - The second number is the city's x-coordinates
- - The third number is the city's y-corrdinate
+ - The third number is the city's y-coordinates

 ## Output specifications

-- You must output your solution int oanother text file with n+1 lines, where n is the number of cities.
+- You must output your solution in another text file with n+1 lines, where n is the number of cities.
 - The first line is the length of the tour your program computes.
-- The next n lines should contain the citiy identifier in the order they are visited by your tour.
+- The next n lines should contain the city identifier in the order they are visited by your tour.

 - Each city must be listed exactly once in this list.
 - This is the certificate for your solution and your solutions will be checked.
 I they are not valid you will not receive credit for them.